Last Updated on

 - Now put two large stones on the buttocks.
 One on each.
 Meanwhile, you can massage the muscles.

 Massage the arms with the gliding stone and apply massage oil to make it friction-less.
-This gives a sensational effect to the person receiving the massage.
+This gives a sensational effect on the person receiving the massage.

 Never put the warm stones on the face or scalp.
 The skin on that area is too thin.
 Stones may either burn the skin or cause rashes or even bleed.